aadarshpp/CS50x/Week 0 - Scratch/README.md

 This is a visual puzzle game built using [Scratch](https://scratch.mit.edu/) as part of CS50 Week 0.

+**Objective:** Rotate and drag all the puzzle pieces into their correct positions to complete the image.

 ### Features

 - 4 draggable puzzle pieces and 4 slots
 - Pieces rotate on pressing the **spacebar**
+- Congratulatory message when the puzzle is correctly assembled

 ### Files

 - `jigsaw.sb3` – Scratch project file
 - `/screenshots/` – Screenshots of the completed game
 - `submission.png` – Screenshot of full score / CS50 check result (optional)

 ### Demo